 - Energy Drinks: Caffeine levels in energy drinks can vary widely, ranging from 80 mg to over 300 mg per serving.

-It's important to note that these are just averages, and the actual caffeine content can vary depending on the specific product and brewing method.
-However, this comparison gives you a general idea of where yerba mate falls in the spectrum of caffeinated beverages.
+you'll want to note that these are just averages, and the actual caffeine content can vary depending on the specific product and brewing method.
+That said, this comparison gives you a general idea of where yerba mate falls in the spectrum of caffeinated beverages.

 Factors Influencing Caffeine Levels